Constraint on the accretion of NGC 6946 X-1 using broadband X-ray data: Discussions and Conclusions

 Several studies have explored different spectral models to justify the neutron star scenario in ULX systems.
-One characteristic feature is to study the powerlaw model with a high-energy exponential cutoff. \citealt{Pintore2017}, investigated the pulsator-like spectra in ULXs by characterizing them with \texttt{highecut*powerlaw} model.
+One characteristic feature is to study the powerlaw model with a high-energy exponential cutoff.
+The spectral cutoff in neutron stars are often identified as the emission from accretion column \citep{Walton2018apr}. \citealt{Pintore2017}, investigated the pulsator-like spectra in ULXs by characterizing them with \texttt{highecut*powerlaw} model.
 NGC 6946 X-1 was studied in the sample with an archival \xmm\ only data.
 Along with an exponentially cutoff powerlaw continuum, a soft blackbody excess and the $\sim 1$ keV feature were detected.
 However, we find that the latest broadband data is sufficiently well fitted with a \texttt{gaussian+highecut*powerlaw} model in our analysis.
 Nevertheless, we study a crucial comparison with the pulsator-like spectral model and estimate the hardness and softness ratio as defined in \citealt{Pintore2017}.
 We estimate the total unabsorbed flux in $6.0-30.0$ keV, $4.0-6.0$ keV, and $2.0-4.0$ keV bands.
 We find that hardness $\frac{\rm F_x(6.0-30.0)}{F_x(4.0-6.0)} \sim 1$ and softness $\frac{\rm F_x(2.0-4.0)}{F_x(4.0-6.0)} \sim 2$.
 This result remains similar to the finding in \citealt{Pintore2017}.
 Typically neutron star systems are expected to have more hardness and lesser softness values.
-This study can indicate that if X-1 is a neutron star system, then it is weakly magnetized, consistent with our estimates, thus making the source less hard.
+This study can indicate that if X-1 is a neutron star system, then it is not highly magnetized, consistent with our estimates, thus making the source less hard.
 Again, the inclination angle of the disk and the presence of optically thick wind also play a role in determining the hardness of the source.